Transcendental Meditation: Technique

-The meditation practice involves the use of a silently-used mantra for 15–20 minutes twice per day while sitting with the eyes closed.
-It is reported to be one of the most widely practiced, and among the most widely researched, meditation techniques, with hundreds of published research studies.
+The meditation practice involves a silently-used mantra for 15–20 minutes twice per day while sitting with the eyes closed.
+It is reported to be one of the most widely practiced, and among the most widely researched meditation techniques, with hundreds of published research studies.
 The technique is made available worldwide by certified TM teachers in a seven-step course, and fees vary from country to country.
 Beginning in 1965, the Transcendental Meditation technique has been incorporated into selected schools, universities, corporations, and prison programs in the US, Latin America, Europe, and India.
 In 1977, a US district court ruled that a curriculum in TM and the Science of Creative Intelligence (SCI) being taught in some New Jersey schools was religious in nature and in violation of the First Amendment of the United States Constitution.
 The technique has since been included in a number of educational and social programs around the world.

 The Transcendental Meditation technique has been described as both religious and non-religious, as an aspect of a new religious movement, as rooted in Hinduism, and as a non-religious practice for self-development.

 The public presentation of the TM technique over its 50-year history has been praised for its high visibility in the mass media and effective global propagation, and criticized for using celebrity and scientific endorsements as a marketing tool.
 Also, advanced courses supplement the TM technique and include an advanced meditation program called the TM-Sidhi program, the unveiling of which created media controversy and a time of crisis for the movement's image.
-In 2014, a meta-analysis of research found insufficient evidence that meditation such as TM "had an effect on any of the psychological stress and well-being outcomes".